 So how can you create high-performing and resilient teams in your company?
 In this blog post we discuss the best practices GAP implements within our own teams and for each of our clients.

 When an economic downturn strikes hiring freezes and smaller team sizes may force you to work smarter with your remaining resources.
-Smarter means standardized procedures and processes with clearly defined roles and responsibilities at every level.
+Smarter means standardized work processes and procedures with clearly defined roles and responsibilities at every level.

 It also means uniformly implemented policies well-defined benchmarks and key performance indicators (KPIs) that show your people what to do what not to do where they are and where they need to go.

 Technology can help simplify the standardization and documentation effort.
-Collaboration platforms and project management apps enable you to amplify your team’s productivity and build a culture of open teamwork which is crucial to ensuring business continuity and resilience during a downturn.
+Collaboration platforms and project management apps enable you to improve your team’s efficiency and productivity and build a culture of open teamwork which is crucial to ensuring business continuity and resilience during a downturn.

 Unlock Knowledge Silos and Prevent Knowledge Drain